 - CCPA ad requests.
 Learn more.

-Similarly, your Open Bidding ad sources must be included as an ad technology provider.
+Similarly, your bidding ad sources must be included as an ad technology provider.
 To select ad technology providers in AdMob, click Blocking controls in the sidebar and click the EU user consent tab.

-There are 4 Open Bidding ad sources in the mediation group.
+There are 4 bidding ad sources in the mediation group.
 Each source submits a bid for an available ad unit.
 In this example, there are no waterfall ad sources in this mediation group.
 This means that the highest bidding ad source serves the ad.

-Example 2: Open Bidding and waterfall ad sources in a mediation group
+Example 2: Bidding and waterfall ad sources in a mediation group

-There are 4 Open Bidding ad sources in the mediation group.
+There are 4 bidding ad sources in the mediation group.
 Each source submits a bid for an available ad unit.

 From now on, the waterfall functions normally.
 Network 1 serves the ad if it has one.
 If not, Exchange B will serve the ad.

-Example 4: Open Bidding with direct sold in a mediation group
+Example 4: Bidding with direct sold in a mediation group

 From now on, the waterfall functions normally.
 Your direct sold campaign serves the ad if there is one.
 If not, Exchange A will serve the ad.

-First, you’ll need to set up a partnership with an Open Bidding ad source.
+First, you’ll need to set up a partnership with an Bidding ad source.
 In many cases, this is as simple as creating an account on the ad source's home page.
-Learn more about the ad sources that support Open Bidding.
+Learn more about the ad sources that support bidding.

-Next, add your Open Bidding ad sources to existing or new mediation groups.
+Next, add your bidding ad sources to existing or new mediation groups.

-To use Open Bidding, ensure that you’ve integrated Open Bidding mediation into your app.
+To use bidding, ensure that you’ve integrated bidding mediation into your app.
 Also note that some ad sources may have additional SDK requirements.